stjudecloud/docs/docs/guides/proteinpaint/developers-guide/organizing-data-into-a-study-view.md

 In the cohort definition, you have to first declare what the tracks are about, then the type/format of the track.
-The first layer is assay type, like RNA-seq, or it can be anything with a name.
+The first layer is assay type, like RNA-Seq, or it can be anything with a name.
 We will refer to it as "assay type".

 Assay types are predefined, allowed values are (case-sensitive):